george-kan/georgekan/content/books/the_one_thing/index.md

 </aside>

 - I have been trying to implement the focus on ONE thing for quite some time (unfortunately with limited success I might add...)
-- Time blocking is a habit I have fully embraced and I use my morning hours for the most challenging task of the day
+- Time blocking is a habit I have fully embraced, and I use my morning hours for the most challenging task of the day
 - I plan on allocating more time into planning yearly/monthly/weekly goals

 # ✍️ My Top 3 Quotes

-- *Don't let small thinking cut your life down to size.
+*Don't let small thinking cut your life down to size.
 Think big, aim high, act bold.
 And see just how big you can blow up your life.*

-- *I learned that success comes down to this: being appropriate in the moments of your life.
+*I learned that success comes down to this: being appropriate in the moments of your life.
 If you can honestly say "This is where I'm meant to be right now, doing exactly what I'm doing," then all the amazing possibilities for your life become possible.*

-- *Who we are and where we want to go determine what we do and what we accomplish.
+*Who we are and where we want to go determine what we do and what we accomplish.
 A life lived on purpose is the most powerful of all — and the happiest.*

-# 📒 Book summary in my own words
+# 📒 Summary in My Own Words

 **Chapter 1: The ONE Thing**